ishutrivedi/hello-world/README.md

 # hello-world
-My first basic repository
+My first basic repository.
 My name is Ishu Trivedi.
 I have done B.Tech in CSE from SMIT.
 It is amazing to join Github.
-It's a wondeful day today.
+It's a wonderful day today.